 In October of each year, representatives from 50 or more private and public colleges and universities participate in a morning-long College Fair at Saint Saviour High School.
 This event affords our juniors and seniors the opportunity to chat with college admissions counselors and to learn more about the accessibility and entry requirements of programs in which they might have interest.
-Every two years, we host the Jesuit College Fair at our school in the Spring.

 Information and Registration for the ACT